lananovikova10/howtoberlin/sequence-of-steps.md

         ST --> CAL[Inform PrimeMovers in 2-3 weeks<br/>about your things and when you are leaving] end
     TR --> SIM[Buy a German sim card.
-At first, prepaid is recommended, not contract. <br/>Best coverage in Berlin is at Telekom.de and its virtual operators like Lebara <br/>https://second.wiki/wiki/liste_der_mobilfunkprovider_in_deutschland.<br/>Coverage of O2 Telefonica is worst, and Vodafone is in between]
+At first, prepaid is recommended, not contract. <br/>Best coverage in Berlin is at Telekom.de and its virtual operators<br/>Coverage of O2 Telefonica is worst, and Vodafone is in between<br/>See more info on the topic <a href='https://tinyurl.com/2p94c3sb'>in this article</a>]
     TR --> ACC[Arrive into temporary accomodation]
+    TR --> SCH1[Get Schufa Auskunft<br/>without IBAN<br/>to JB office address<br/>via ImmobilienScout24.de,<br/>see description below]
     ACC --> WOH[Ask a landlord for Wohnungsgeber-Bestätigung] WOH --> |You need to register within 14 days after arrival.| REG[Register temporary residential address at Bürgeramt, aka Anmeldung.<br/>In case you're married -> whole family comes together<br/>with marriage and birth certificates for kids]
     REG --> INS[Get public<br/>health insurance<br/>certificate,<br/>send it to HR]